DRM or Die. How Anti-Consumer Practices Became the New Norm and the Consumers Are to Blame

 Imagine if you purchased a self-heating mug and it required you to create an account to use it.

-That's exactly what happened in Techmoan's a recent review, where he decided to test a temperature-controlled mug that connects to the phone via Bluetooth.
+That's exactly what happened in one of Techmoan's reviews, where he decided to test a temperature-controlled mug that connects to the phone via Bluetooth.

 Could they have made it so you wouldn't have to register your mug and could just download and use the app?
 Sure!
 But why give up "free" data collection if the buyers approve?
 Hell, this 110 USD mug has 1700 ratings on Amazon alone.
 And a 4-star rating?
 Talk about universal appraisal!